 Partner, Borden Ladner Gervais, LLP

 Michelle brings her significant legal expertise to the George Brown College Foundation Board of Directors.
-A Partner at Borden Ladner Gervais, LLP, Michelle's standing as a legal professional is also evident in her position as Council Member on the Ontario Bar Association.
-Michelle has been, and continues to be, actively involved in addressing social issues, co-founding the Black Business Law Clinic, serving on the Board of Directors for LOFT Community Services, and previously serving on the Board of Directors of the Catholic Charities of the Archdiocese of Toronto.
+A Partner at Borden Ladner Gervais, LLP, Michelle's standing as a legal professional is also evident in her position as a member of the Federal Judicial Advisory Committee for the GTA.
+Michelle has been, and continues to be, actively involved in addressing social issues, co-founding the Black Business Law Clinic, also served on the Board of Directors for LOFT Community Services for 10 years.
 Michelle has both a Masters in English and a J.D. from the University of Toronto.
-She is a recipient of the 2017 Lexpert Zenith Award, celebrating the advancement of women in the legal profession, and the Ann Wilson and Robert Prichard Award at the University of Toronto's Faculty of Law, for her significant contribution to the legal profession and/or community through pro bono activities and community service.
+She is a recipient of the 2021 recipient of the Ontario Bar Association Pro Bono Award, for her significant contribution to the legal profession and/or community through pro bono activities and community service.